lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

     Figure 2: A visualization of the object's orbit projected onto the plane of the Solar System.

 2.3.
-Click again on the plot settings icon and in the pop-up window, select "Add New Chart".
+Add a new chart by clicking on the “+” sign on the upper left.
+This will bring up a new “Add new chart” pop-up window.
-Create a plot of the ``heliocentricZ`` verus ``heliocentricX`` to see how this object travels out of the plane of the Solar System due to its orbital inclination.
+Create a scatter plot of the ``heliocentricZ`` (y-axis) verus ``heliocentricX`` (x-axis) to see how this object travels out of the plane of the Solar System due to its orbital inclination.
+Under "Chart Options", set the "X Label" to be "heliocentricX (AU)", "Y Label" to be "heliocentricZ (AU)", and add a grid to the x- and y-axis.
+Click "OK" and "Close".

 2.4.
 Add two more charts for the topocentric distances.
 Notice that in the topocentric distance, the object does not come near Earth (0, 0),